-The Commissioner's work is assessed, supported and challenged by the Police and Crime Panel (PCP).
-This is to make sure that the public have the information they need to consider or challenge decisions.
+The Commissioner’s work is assessed, supported and challenged by the Police and Crime Panel (PCP).
+This is to make sure that the public has the information they need to consider or challenge decisions.
 In this way, the PCC can be held to account.

 Panel members focus their attention on important strategic actions and decisions made by the PCC, including whether they have:

 - achieved the aims in the Police and Crime Plan and Annual Report

 - considered the priorities of community safety partners